Jablanica, Bosnia and Herzegovina

-Jablanica (Јабланица) is a town and municipality located in Herzegovina-Neretva Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+Jablanica (Јабланица) is a town and municipality located in the Herzegovina-Neretva Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
 It is situated on the Neretva river and Jablanica lake.

 Municipality

 The municipality of Jablanica is a major tourist destination in Bosnia and Herzegovina.
-The municipality offer a wide variety of activities.
+The municipality offers a wide variety of activities.
 The surrounding mountains such as Plasa, Čvrsnica and Prenj offer both hunting grounds and a variety of hiking trails.
 One popular hiking destination is "Hajdučka Vrata", a natural wonder, the product of wind erosion, located 2,000 meters above sea level on the mountain of Čvrsnica.

 Risovac is a settlement in the municipality, located on a plateau outside of the city, it has several attractions.
 It is the site of two necropolises, both locations filled with medieval tombstones known as Stećci.
 Stećci necropolises are characteristic and most prevalent in Bosnia and Herzegovina.
 Risovac has a ski center attracting winter tourists.

-The Jablanica Lake (Jablaničko Jezero) is a very important resource.
+The Jablanica Lake (Jablaničko Jezero) is an important resource.
 The lake borders many of its settlements and is used for several purposes.
 The lake is used to generate electricity while it also serves as a top summer destination for fishing, swimming, water sports and other activities.
 Notable settlements include Ostrožac, which hosts the start of the annual rowing marathon and Donje Paprasko, the location of a public beach and the host of the marathon finish line.